generalassembly-atx/morning-exercises/README.md

 ## Miscellaneous Ideas

+- Blog Post presentations
+- Portfolio Work Day
+- Moronic Monday
+- Homework Review

 ## Videos

-- [You Should Learn to Program: Christian Genco at TEDxSMU](https://www.youtube.com/watch?v=xfBWk4nw440) This is a good morale booster for Week 7
+- [You Should Learn to Program: Christian Genco at TEDxSMU](https://www.youtube.com/watch?v=xfBWk4nw440) _This is a good morale booster for Week 7_
-- [This is Water Commencement Speech by David Foster Wallace](https://www.youtube.com/watch?v=MZjpihl2pfg) This is a good morale booster for Week 7
+- [This is Water Commencement Speech by David Foster Wallace](https://www.youtube.com/watch?v=MZjpihl2pfg) _This is a good morale booster for Week 7_

 ## CSS Challenges